James Edward Doyle: Federal judicial service

 Doyle was nominated by President Lyndon B. Johnson on April 29, 1965, to a seat on the United States District Court for the Western District of Wisconsin vacated by Judge David Rabinovitz.
 He was confirmed by the United States Senate on May 21, 1965, and received his commission on May 22, 1965.
 He served as Chief Judge from 1978 to 1980.
 He assumed senior status on July 7, 1980.
 Doyle's service was terminated on April 1, 1987, due to his death from cancer at his Madison home.

 Personal life

-Doyle was married to Ruth Bachhuber Doyle, who served in the Wisconsin State Assembly.
-They had four children: Mary E. Doyle; Jim Doyle, the former Governor of Wisconsin; Catherine M. Doyle; and Anne Doyle.
+Doyle was married to Ruth Bachhuber Doyle, who served two terms in the Wisconsin State Assembly.
+They had four children, including Jim Doyle, who became the 44th governor of Wisconsin.